net-lisias-kspu/ContractConfigurator/Parameters.md

         // Parameter level notes that may be supplied. notes = These are the notes.

+        // The completedMessage is the message that is displayed when the
+        // parameter completes.
+        completedMessage = You have done the thing.

         // Optional parameters do not need to be completed (mainly for use with
         // composite parameters)
         optional = true